prakharmrsl/easypcceo.github.io/pages/crypto-mining/zcash-hardware.md

 Instead of one person spending lots of time trying to mine on their own, a group of miners form a mining pool.
 They all contribute to solving the algorithm, and once it is solved, each miner receives a share of the profits, which is proportional to their contribution.

 Zcash mining pools can be found all over the internet with a simple google search.
-Among these, [Flypool](https://zcash.flypool.org/) is definitely one to consider.
+Among these, [Flypool](https://zcash.flypool.org/) is one to consider.